LongReach/programming-challenge/README.md

 This was a coding challenge I completed as part of my interview process for a previous employer.
 The company has since ceased to exist, so I doubt anyone will mind if I publish my code here.

-I wrote this code in TypeScript (as superset of JavaScript, as described below).
-I had had only the most minimal experience with Javascript prior to working on this challenge, so this is an example of code I wrote in a language I didn't even know at all two days before.
+I wrote this code in TypeScript (a superset of JavaScript, as described below).
+I had had only the most minimal experience with Javascript prior to working on this challenge, so this is an example of code I wrote in a language I didn't even know at all two days prior.
 If you've coded in a number of other languages, JavaScript is not hard to pick up.

 ## The Challenge